 Market research indicates that improvements in extracting and reusing spent cells could grow tenfold by 2030.

-Minnesota strategic nonprofit Fresh Energy explains how cobalt is used in many, many lithium-ion battery products, from consumer goods like cell phones and tablets to EV and aircraft engines.
-Problem is, as of 2020, the Democratic Republic of the Congo mines as much as 70% of the world’s cobalt supply, according to the Council on Foreign Relations.
+Minnesota strategic nonprofit Fresh Energy explains how cobalt is used in many, many lithium-ion battery products, from consumer goods like cell phones and tablets to EVs and aircraft engines.
+The problem is, that as of 2020, the Democratic Republic of the Congo mines as much as 70% of the world’s cobalt supply, according to the Council on Foreign Relations.
 Here, workers (including children) in unregulated mines face dire health and safety conditions.

 “EV makers are compliance driven,” Mital wrote.
 “That means it’s up to regulators to establish policies and enforcement mechanisms.
 These too will fall short if consumers in wealthy countries aren’t willing to pay the cost associated with fair labor practices.”

-Efforts are being made to pressure the Congo and other countries to shore up regulation of awful human rights abuses, especially in so-called ‘artisanal mines’ (per The New York Times).
+Efforts are being made to pressure the Congo and other countries to shore up the regulation of human rights abuses, especially in so-called ‘artisanal mines’.
 Asking another nation to change its ways can be a challenge, however, especially if the world continues to buy its cobalt.
 A move away from using cobalt in lithium-ion batteries may signal a more sustainable shift.

 In 2019, a U.S. Geological Survey determined that China was responsible for 80% of the world’s rare-earth imports.
 Because China does not have as strict environmental or labor regulations, this has been a difficult market share to combat.
 This has not stopped the U.S. from investing heavily in developing a domestic supply.
-As part of President Biden’s $2 trillion infrastructure bill, $30 million is devoted to the Department of Energy to help build a domestic supply of rare-earth elements (per the Department of Energy).
+As part of Biden’s $2 trillion infrastructure bill, $30 million is devoted to the Department of Energy to help build a domestic supply of rare-earth elements.

 Another criticism of EVs is that they need electricity to run.
 This means plugging into an electricity grid that can include dirty energy sources like coal, destructive dams, and even burned waste products.
 This drawback, however, is being mitigated by growing support for alternative energy sources.